mdepp/ray-tracer/README.md

 How to Build (Arduino)
   * Requires: avr-g++ (with c++ 14 support), arduino-ua (should include Adafruit_GFX and Adafruit_ILI9341)
   * Make sure the terminal is in the base folder.
+Type:

-Type: make
+        make

 How to Run (Arduino)
   * Make sure the terminal is in the base folder, and that the Arduino is connected to /dev/ttyACM0.
+Type:

-Type make upload
+        make upload

 How to Build (Linux)
   * Requires:
     *  SDL 2 (sudo apt-get install libsdl2-dev)
     *  CMake
   * Make sure the terminal is in the base folder.
-First, setup the makefile by typing: mkdir build-cmake cd build-cmake cmake ..
+First, setup the makefile by typing:

+        mkdir build-cmake
+        cd build-cmake
+        cmake ..

-  * Now the project can be built with: make
+  * Now the project can be built with:

+        make

 How to Run (Linux)
-  * From the build-cmake folder (see How to Build), type ./ray-tracer
+  * From the build-cmake folder (see How to Build), type

+        ./ray-tracer

 How to save an Arduino render
   * Requirements:
     * pyserial (pip3 install pyserial)
     * progressbar2 (pip3 install progressbar2)
-  * After building and running on the Arduino, navigate to the save-images subfolder, and type python3 save_image.py /dev/ttyACM0 filename
+  * After building and running on the Arduino, navigate to the save-images subfolder, and type

+        python3 save_image.py /dev/ttyACM0 filename

   * If the process does not begin saving immediately, press the reset button on the Arduino.
   * This will collect the image data from the Arduino via the Serial port, storing it for later